dcavar/dcavar.github.io/README.md

 ## Activities

+- The Complex Bidirectional Integration for Representation Dynamics (CBIRD) is a Language Model trained to be a fully hybrid classical/quantum model, which can be used on CPU/GPU and QPU systems without encoding loss, usable as a state-of-the-art text diffusion model, as a BERT-style bidirectional encoder-only model, etc. - code and model coming soon...
 - I launched the environment for [Natural Language Qu Kit](https://nlqk.ai/) ([NLQK](https://nlqk.ai/)), a Quantum NLP (QNLP) library - [GitHub repo](https://github.com/dcavar/nlqk), [PyPi project](https://pypi.org/project/nlqk/), [website](https://nlqk.ai/) together with the [Quantum Study Group](https://nlp-lab.org/quantumnlp/) team.
 - The weekly [NLP-Lab](https://nlp-lab.org/) meetings continue during Summer 2025: Details about meeting times and location can be found on the [website](https://nlp-lab.org/).
 (This is not an open course, student, study, or reading group, this is just my lab meeting!)
 - The weekly [Quantum AI and NLP Study Group](https://nlp-lab.org/quantumnlp/) meetings continue during Summer 2025: Details about meeting times and location can be found on the [website](https://nlp-lab.org/quantumnlp/). (see [IU news article](https://news.iu.edu/live/news/37695-iu-led-research-project-aims-to-improve) about that)